LXSY Architekten - Logo

 For us, architecture offers a way of searching the built environment for solutions to the most pressing social, societal, economic and ecological challenges of our time.
 True originality and creativity emerges when human coexistence, our immediate environment and our global context are taken into account.

 Founded in 2015 by Kim Le Roux and Margit Sichrovsky, we are an architecture firm based in Berlin.
+Wiebke Ahues joined the team as an associate partner in May 2024.
 In our eyes, architecture has the potential to help shape a sustainable future.
 We are active in the field of circular planning and circular construction and are committed to transitioning towards a climate-friendly construction industry that conserves resources and avoids waste - in short, shifting towards environmentally conscious building processes.

 As architects, we approach this task with a culture of courage, appreciation and experimentation.
 We face new challenges, question standards and break new ground - always with a view to future-oriented architecture and positive social change.